valiton/DatatransBundle/README.md

-# DatatransBundle - Symfony2 bundle for providing access to Datatrans payment.
+# DatatransBundle - Symfony bundle for providing access to Datatrans payment.
 This is an extension to the JMSCorePaymentBundle.